bonJoeV/C-STEM-Curriculum/CONTRIBUTING.md

    Fork the repository and create a branch, as detailed above.

 3. **Make Changes**:
    Edit the lesson plan to improve clarity, expand activities, or better integrate Catholic values into the lesson.
-Make sure to follow the same structure as the other lesson plans.
+Be sure to make use of any **CSCOE inventory tools** or **digital devices** like iPads and Chromebooks where appropriate.

 4. **Submit a Pull Request**:
    Once your improvements are complete, submit a pull request to the `main` branch.